How to Measure DORA Metrics?

 Identifying Areas for Enhancement

-During the analysis phase, you can get a comprehensive view of your DevOps performance.
+During the analysis phase, each metric helps teams understand where delivery is strong and where friction remains across your DevOps performance.
 This will help you identify the areas where your team is doing well and the areas that need improvement.
-The purpose of this exercise is not to assign blame but to gain a better understanding of your DevOps ecosystem's dynamics.
+The purpose of this exercise is not to assign blame but to gain a better understanding of your DevOps ecosystem’s dynamics, while following the key dos and don’ts of using DORA metrics to avoid common pitfalls like using metrics punitively or ignoring context.

 Implementing Changes with Purpose